LarsNauheimer/HybPhaser/README.md

 # HybPhaser

 Version 2.0 - README IS NOT COMPLETELY UPDATED YET!
 23/06/21
+ ..
+I will update the info here very soon but details on how to use scripts can be found in the bash scripts (-h) and in the config.txt

 HybPhaser was developed to deal with hybrids (and polyploids) in target capture datasets.